Colvin & Sawyer Law Offices is here to help you navigate legal challenges with confidence. Planning for tomorrow. Protecting what matters today.

 That does not mean estate planning does not matter.
 Even with no tax liability, Alabama families still need proper estate plans to:

-For families with larger estates — particularly business owners, real estate investors, and high-net-worth individuals across Birmingham, Mountain Brook, Montgomery, and beyond — the potential reduction in the federal estate tax exemption makes 2026 a critical year to review and update your estate plan.
+For families with larger estates — particularly business owners, real estate investors, and high-net-worth individuals across Birmingham, Mountain Brook, Montgomery, and beyond — the new permanent $15 million exemption provides welcome certainty.
+Still, 2026 is a smart time to review and update your estate plan to take full advantage of the current rules and ensure your documents reflect the latest law.

 Frequently Asked Questions